dex4er/tf/README.md

 An additional option is `-compact` which will skip the content of the resources completely.

+The command accepts resource name as an argument without `-target=` option.
+If argument misses quotes inside square brackets then they will be added.

 The command will log to the file named in `TF_LOG_FILE` environment variable.
 The file name is solved by `date` command for `%` sequences.